-- 3.12.1 A National Outdoor Championship shall be conducted annually, on a shoulder-to-shoulder basis, at a venue and by a host Association, in conjunction with TSNZ, selected not less than three years ahead by a TSNZ Annual Meeting. - 3.12.2 The venue shall alternate between the North and South Islands unless the TSNZ Annual General Meeting decides otherwise. - 3.12.3 The event dates are required to incorporate the weekend designated PLUS 17 on the TSNZ annual calendar and commence no earlier than the Thursday prior to that weekend.
-The programme will provide for the following events outlined in 3.12.5 and 3.12.6, and be subjected to final approval by the TSNZ Executive. - 3.12.4 Where the Nationals conflict with an ISSF sanctioned event the TSNZ Executive, in consultation with the Host organising committee, may change the date of the Nationals, by no more than a week, to allow TSNZ members to compete, or officiate at both events.
+3.12.1 A National Outdoor Championship shall be conducted annually, on a shoulder-to-shoulder basis, at a venue and by a host Association, in conjunction with TSNZ, selected not less than three years ahead by a TSNZ Annual Meeting.

+- 3.12.2 The venue shall alternate between the North and South Islands unless the TSNZ Annual General Meeting decides otherwise. - 3.12.3 The event dates are required to incorporate the weekend designated PLUS 17 on the TSNZ annual calendar.
+Where the Nationals conflict with an ISSF sanctioned event the TSNZ Executive, in consultation with the Host organising committee, may change the date of the Nationals, by no more than a week, to allow TSNZ members to compete, or officiate at both events.
 Such date changes to be promulgated as soon as advised by the ISSF of their dates but no later than 6 months prior to the scheduled dated for the Nationals.